|Bank of Yokohama||Chiba Bank||Mizuho Bank||Mitsubishi UFJ||Shinsei Bank||Sumitomo Mitsui|

 - Resona Bank, ltd. is a subsidiary of Resona Holdings, Inc. As of March 31, 2012, Resona Bank had JPY 28.008 trillion (US$338 billion) in total assets.

 - Resona Group – The fourth-largest banking group in Japan comprising three banks: Resona Bank, Saitama Resona Bank and Kinki Osaka Bank.
 As of March 31, 2014, Resona Holdings had total assets of over JPY 44.7 trillion.

 - Shinsei Bank was founded as the Long-Term Credit Bank of Japan in 1952 and was renamed Shinsei Bank following its privatization in 2000.
-As of April 30, 2014, the Bank had a market cap of $5.3 billion.
+As of November 5, 2014, it had a market cap of $5.8 billion.

 - Sumitomo Mitsui Financial Group (SMFG) – One of the biggest financial groups in Japan along with MHFG and MUFG.
 It is the holding company for Sumitomo Mitsui Banking.